-More information about the request procedure for exceptional transports can be found on the Business Corner.
+More information about the request procedure for exceptional transports can be found in appendix F.3 and on the Business Corner.

-5.4.3.2 Special services in the event of incidents involving dangerous goods
+5.4.4.2 Special services in the event of incidents involving dangerous goods

 In order to minimise the harmful consequences of any accident and/or incident arising during the transport of dangerous goods by rail, with the exception of products covered by RID classifications 1 and 7, Infrabel has signed assistance agreements with the companies BASF Antwerpen N.V. and INOVYN S.A. of Jemeppe-sur-Sambre.
 Under these agreements, if there is an incident involving the transport of dangerous materials, Traffic Control may call out a specialist team from these companies with appropriate equipment.